canuk/jpi_edm_parser/docs/JPI_FILE_FORMAT.md

 ## References

-This specification was independently derived.
+This specification was independently derived through analysis of real JPI data files.

 No copyrighted specifications were used in its creation.